gabrielruiu/spring-cloud-config-server-redis/README.md

 * There is no support for versioned properties, and therefore, all responses returned by the Redis config server will contain a ```null``` version.
+* As can be seen in the example above, the property-sources are profile specific